Strafing (video games): Strafe-running

-Particularly in early first-person shooters, strafe-running (known as speed-strafing among players of GoldenEye 007 and Perfect Dark, and as trichording among players of the Descent series) is a technique that allows a player to run or fly faster through levels by moving forwards and sideways at the same time.
+Particularly in early first-person shooters, strafe-running (known as speed-strafing among players of GoldenEye 007 and Perfect Dark, and as trichording among players of the Descent series) is a technique that allows a player to run or fly faster through levels by zig-zagging (moving forwards and sideways at the same time).
 The game combines these actions and the player achieves roughly 1.4 (square root of 2) times the speed they would moving in a single direction.
 The method used by the game can be demonstrated using vector addition.
 Pathways into Darkness was one of the first games to allow strafe-running.
+However, strafing was available as early as 1991 in Catacomb 3D and became even more popular in 1992 in Wolfenstein 3D.

 The games in which strafe-running can be employed treat forward motion independently of sideways (strafing) motion.
 If, for each update of the player's location, the game moves the player forward one unit and then moves the player to the side by one unit, the overall distance moved is $\sqrt{2}$.
 Thus, in games with such behavior, moving sideways while simultaneously moving forward will give an overall higher speed than just moving forward, although the player will move in a direction diagonal to the direction being faced.
 This feature is even more enhanced if moving along three axes (e.g. forward + left + up), providing $\sqrt{3}$ (roughly 1.73) times greater speed, in games such as Descent.

-This technique is not possible in all games; most and especially modern games would clamp the player's speed and acceleration to a uniform maximum when moving in any direction.
+This technique is not possible in all games; modern game engines make it very easy for game developers to clamp the player's speed and acceleration to a uniform maximum when moving in any direction.

 Strafe-jumping

-Strafe-jumping is a technique used to increase a player's movement speed in computer games based on the Quake engine and its successors, most of which are first-person shooters.
+Strafe-jumping is a technique used to increase a player's movement speed in computer games based on the Quake engine and its successors, most of which are first-person shooters, by jumping and turning one direction or the other with the mouse and using the strafe keys.

 History

-Strafe-jumping was a result of a bug in the code base of the 1996 first-person shooter video game Quake.
-In Quake's sequels it was decided to be kept intact, as it had become a standard technique used by players.
+Strafe-jumping was a result of a bug in the code base of the 1997 first-person shooter video game Quake II.
+In sequels it was decided to be kept intact, as it had become a standard technique used by players.
 The exploit relies on an oversight in acceleration and maximum speed calculation: when pressing a movement key, the game adds an acceleration vector in that direction to the player's current velocity.
 When the player has reached a maximum speed value, further acceleration is prevented.
 However, the movement speed limit is only applied in relation to the acceleration vector's direction and not the direction of the overall velocity, meaning that precisely manipulating the angle between overall velocity and this acceleration vector lets the player break the intended speed cap.